Oregon Fall Camp

 What about getting to skiing?

-Drive time from westside Bend lodging locations to skiing will vary from 15-30 minutes, one way, depending on where you stay.
-Although Mt Bachelor does offer a low cost daily ski bus service from a westside Bend portal, it may not be the most convenient option for most campers.
-Having a car or carpool with other campers is pretty much a necessity.
+Drive time from westside Bend lodging locations to skiing will vary from 15-30 minutes, one way, depending on where you stay and road conditions/traffic.
+Although Mt Bachelor does offer a low cost daily ski bus service from a westside Bend portal, it may or may not be the most convenient option for most campers given our schedule.
 The Fall Camp does not provide ground transportation.
 The schedule for all on-snow sessions are always subject to change due to weather and snow conditions.

 _______________________________________